KyeraFrancis/NLP_Classification_Sentiment_analysis/README.md

 ## Sentiment Analysis:

-- The sentiment analysis was conducted using the VADER Sentiment Analyzer.
+- The sentiment analysis was conducted using the BERT and TextBlob Sentiment Analyzers.
 - Compared the sentiments between grouped subreddits ('army' vs 'usmc' and 'schizophrenic' vs 'bipolar').

 ### Word Cloud Generation